Online from September 2, 2020 until November 15, 2020

-Guest Speakers: Jasmine Seymour, Leanne Mulgo Watson and Edie Wright.
+Guest Speakers: Jasmine Seymour, Leanne Mulgo Watson, Edie Wright, Dub Leffler and Coral Vass

 Are you ready for NAIDOC Week?

-Edie Wright, Magabala will be speaking to raise awareness of current indigenous titles that are relevant to this year’s NAIDOC Week theme Always Was, Always will be.
+Edie Wright, director of Magabala Books and educator, will be speaking to raise awareness of current indigenous titles that are relevant to this year’s NAIDOC Week theme Always Was, Always will be.

 Jasmine Seymour is a Darug woman and descendant of Maria Lock, who was the daughter of Yarramundi, the Boorooberongal elder who had met Governor Phillip on the banks of the Hawkesbury River in 1791.
 Maria was the first Aboriginal woman to be educated by the Blacktown Native Institute.
 She was married to carpenter and convict, Robert Lock and their union resulted in thousands of descendants who can all trace their Darug heritage back past Yarramundi.
 It is Jasmine’s wish that through her books, everyone will know that the Darug mob are still here, still strong.
 Jasmine is a primary school teacher in the Hawkesbury area of NSW.
 Baby Business and Cooee Mittigar were published by Magabala Books in 2019.

 Leanne Mulgo Watson is a Darug artist-educator and is the daughter of Aunty Edna Watson.
 She has been a director of the Darug Custodian Aboriginal Corporation for many years.
 Cooee Mittigaris her first book.
 She says “I had always wanted to create books to share our knowledge, as education is the key to our culture staying strong”.